 If we deem that projects violate the fair use policy, Railway will shut down any violating projects.

 Execution Time Limit

-Only applies to the Starter Plan.
+Only applies to the Trial Plan.
 Paid plans on Railway are exempt from this limit.

 Execution hours are how we measure how long an account has at least one deploy.

 However, they are not a direct measurement of the time your app has been up.
 It is a separate measure of your app's compute usage.